nguyendangtu/CurrentExchange/README.md

 STEP 1: SETUP
 1. Setup JRE 8 on your local machine.
 2. Download the jar file CurrentExchange-1.0-SNAPSHOT.jar to your local folder.
+3. Copy folder data to the same folder with the CurrentExchange-1.0-SNAPSHOT.jar file.
-3. Go to download folder and run the command: java -jar CurrentExchange-1.0-SNAPSHOT.jar
+4. Go to CurrentExchange-1.0-SNAPSHOT.jar folder and run the command: java -jar CurrentExchange-1.0-SNAPSHOT.jar
-4. Open Chrome, parse the link
+5. Open Chrome, parse the link
  -     http://localhost:8080/swagger-ui.html#/rate-exchange-controller

 STEP 2: USE APIs